Irrationality of generic quotient varieties via Bogomolov multipliers: The decomposability map over

 \subsection{Few relators}

 In order to understand the map $\Psi$ better, we first deal with the case when the dimension $r$ of the selected subspace is not too close to the full dimension $\binom{d}{2}$.

 \begin{lemma} Suppose $r \leq \binom{d-2}{2}$.
-Then $\im \Psi$ is contained in a proper subvariety of $\Gr(r, W)$. \end{lemma} \proof The inequality in the statement is equivalent to saying that the dimension of the domain of $\Psi$ is strictly smaller than the dimension of its codomain.
-Extending $\Psi$ to a morphism defined over the algebraic closure $\overline{\QQ_p}$, it follows that $\im \Psi$ is contained in the proper subvariety $\overline{\im \Psi}$, which is itself defined over $\QQ_p$. \endproof
+Then $\im \Psi$ is contained in a proper subvariety of $\Gr(r, W)$. \end{lemma} \proof The inequality in the statement is equivalent to saying that the dimension of the domain of $\Psi$ is strictly smaller than the dimension of its codomain. \endproof

 Therefore a generic subspace of a small dimension $r$ produces a Lie algebra whose $\SK_1$ is not trivial, and therefore a group whose $\SK_1$ is not finite.
 In other words, fixing the dimension $r$ and letting the number of generators $d$ tend to infinity, a generic group will have an infinite $\SK_1$.